-All authorized COVID-19 vaccines, including the Pfizer-BioNTech COVID-19 vaccine, may now be administered without regard to timing to other vaccines.
+All authorized COVID-19 vaccines, including the Pfizer-BioNTech COVID-19 vaccine, may now be administered without regard to timing.
 This includes simultaneous administration of COVID-19 vaccines and other vaccines on the same day, as well as coadministration within 14 days.